JStonham/notes/README.md

 ## A Simple Guide to How the Internet Works

-Clients' (computer with person using it) send requests to web servers (program or computer running program that is responding to the request) via a connection between their two ports.
+Clients (machines such as computers or web servers) send requests to web servers (program or computer running program that is responding to the request) via a connection between their two ports.

 ### HyperText Transfer Protocol (HTTP)

-The client to web server and back communications are in the form of Internet Protocols (IPs).
-Two of the more commonly known and used IPs are HyperText Transfer Protocol (HTTP) and HyperText Transfer Protocol Secure (HTTPS).
+The client to web server and back communications take the form of protocols, which are built on top of the Internet Protocol.
+Two of the more commonly known protocols are HyperText Transfer Protocol (HTTP) and HyperText Transfer Protocol Secure (HTTPS).
 HTTPS is HTTP with a layer of encryptions, which come from a Secure Socket Layer (SSL).

 HTTP and HTTPS always consist of a header and, depending on the method called, can also contain a body.
 The body can be written in JSON, HTML, JavaScript, CSS, XML etc.